 In other situations, however, there is no healing, no cure, and no opportunity to resume life as it was before.
-These situations are usually caused by catastrophic injuries and can result a complete lifestyle change that may require round the clock medical care and the need to supplement lost income.
+These situations are usually caused by catastrophic injuries and can result in mobility loss that may require round the clock medical care and the need to supplement lost income.

 Types of Catastrophic Injuries

 In legal terms, a catastrophic injury permanently disables an individual, preventing them from supporting themselves and their family by means of regular gainful employment.
 The range of catastrophic injuries can be quite broad and can include illnesses or injuries incurred while on the job or injuries from an accident.

 Here are some of the injuries that could be catastrophic given their circumstances:

 - Vision/eye loss